 Peptides are short chains of amino acid molecules.
 They are the building blocks that help your skin feel plump and smooth.

 When applied topically, peptides can help decrease the appearance of fine lines and wrinkles, even skin tone and improve skin elasticity.
 For all of these reasons, they’re perfect for the under-eye area, which is typically one of the first areas to show signs of aging.
 You can find peptides listed as palmitoyl tripeptide-1 and palmitoyl tetrapeptide-7 in our RP Repair Eye Cream.

-We also use peptides in our Ceramide Seal Moisturizer, Retinol Renewal Cream No. 1, and Retinol Renewal Cream No. 2.
+We also use peptides in our Ceramide Moisturizer, Retinol Night Cream No. 1, and Retinol Night Cream No. 2.